-As of December 31, 2021, we had approximately \$156.6 million of U.S. federal, and approximately \$104.6 million of state net operating loss carryforwards available to reduce future taxable income.
-Of the approximately \$156.6 million in U.S. federal operating loss carryforwards, approximately \$114.5 million will be carried forward indefinitely for U.S. federal tax purposes and approximately \$0.1 million will begin to expire in 2033.
-All of our U.S. state net operating loss carryforwards will expire between 2029 and 2041.
+As of December 31, 2022, we had approximately \$184 million of U.S. federal, and approximately \$128 million of state net operating loss carryforwards available to reduce future taxable income.
+Of the approximately \$184 million in U.S. federal operating loss carryforwards, approximately \$172 million will be carried forward indefinitely for U.S. federal tax purposes and approximately \$12 million will begin to expire in 2033.
+All of our U.S. state net operating loss carryforwards will expire between 2029 and 2042.
 It is possible that we will not generate taxable income in time to use these net operating loss carryforwards before their expiration, or at all.
 Under legislative changes made in December 2017, U.S. federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such net operating losses is limited.
 It is uncertain if and to what extent various states will conform to the newly enacted federal tax law.
 In addition, the federal and state net operating loss carryforwards and certain tax credits may be subject to significant limitations under Section 382 and Section 383 of the U.S. Tax Code, respectively, and similar provisions of state law.
 Under those sections of the U.S. Tax Code, if a corporation undergoes an "ownership change," the corporation's ability to use our pre-change net operating loss carryforwards and other pre-change attributes, such as research tax credits, to offset our post-change income or tax may be limited.
 In general, an "ownership change" will occur if there is a cumulative change in our ownership by "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period.
 Similar rules may apply under state tax laws.
-We have not yet undertaken an analysis of whether the Business Combination we closed on August 16, 2021 constitutes an "ownership change" for purposes of Section 382 and Section 383 of the U.S. Tax Code.
-If such Business Combination is determined to constitute an "ownership change

-We are highly dependent on the services of our executive officers, in particular Luis Dussan, one of our founders and Chief Technology Officer, and Blair LaCorte, our Chief Executive Officer.
+We are highly dependent on the services of our executive officers, in particular Luis Dussan, one of our founders and Chief Technology Officer, and Matthew Fisch, our Chief Executive Officer.

-We are highly dependent on our executive officers, in particular, one of our founders, Luis Dussan, our Chief Technology Officer and Blair LaCorte, our Chief Executive Officer.
-Mr. Dussan created our artificial perception platform and remains deeply involved in our business, particularly in technology development.
-Mr. LaCorte has successfully led our growth and expansion strategy and his unparalleled leadership skills and industry insight are critical to us.
+We are highly dependent on our executive officers, in particular, one of our founders, Luis C. Dussan, our Chief Technology Officer and Matthew Fisch, our Chief Executive Officer.
+Mr. Dussan created our solution platform and remains deeply involved in our business, particularly in technology development.
+Mr. Fisch recently joined us to lead our growth and expansion strategy and his exceptional leadership skills, technical knowledge, and industry insight are critical to us.

-In addition, we are also dependent on the services of our other executive officers, including Robert Brown, our Chief Financial Officer, Andrew S. Hughes, our General Counsel, and Thomas R. Tewell, our Chief Operating Officer, as well as our other senior executives, such as Conor Tierney, our Chief Accounting Officer.
+In addition, we are also dependent on the services of our other executive officers, including Robert A, Brown, our Chief Financial Officer, Andrew S. Hughes, our General Counsel, and T. R. Ramachandran, our Chief Operating Officer, as well as our other senior executives, such as Conor Tierney, our Chief Accounting Officer.
 The loss of any of our executive officers or other senior executives could adversely affect our business because the loss could make it more difficult to, among other things, compete with other market participants, continue to develop innovative product designs, and retain existing customers or cultivate new ones.
 Negative public perception of, or negative news related to any of our executive officers or senior executives may adversely affect our brand, relationship with customers, or standing in the industry.